Tassosb/gazebo/README.md

 end
 ```

-Rather than returning a relation object, the following methods return the found records as object(s).
+Rather than returning a relation object, the following methods return the found records as model instance(s).

 - `::first`
 - `::last`